Healthy Homes Assessment Seaview

 Insulation Seaview

-The insulation of the ceiling and underfloor is a requirement to all rental homes since July 1, 2019.
-Property managers and landlords have to make sure that the insulation is up to the new standard.
-In some instances, an existing insulation on the ceiling or in the sub floor space may require to be topped up or replaced.
+Ceiling and underfloor insulation has been compulsory in all rental homes since July 1, 2019.
+Property managers and landlords have to make sure that the insulation is up to standards that are in line with the latest standard.
+In certain situations, the existing ceiling insulation or insulation in the subfloor space might require to be filled with or replaced.

-The "R" is a symbol for thermal resistance and is a gauge of how well insulation is able to resist heat flow.
-The more R-value is higher, the more efficient the insulation.
+The "R" stands for thermal resistance and is a gauge of how well the insulation is able to resist heat flow.
+The higher the R-value, the higher the standard of insulation.

 • Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3